Have you ever looked down at your hands and noticed dry conditions? Nearly every person has dry hands at some point in life.

 It’s a fact that dry hands can be a sign of a serious ailment.
 Dry skin is a side effect to many issues within the body.
 Do you know if you should contact a doctor?
 Consider these details before you grab the phone.

 Mature women deal with a lot of effects from menopause, including hot flashes.
 Did you know that a drop in estrogen might bring on dry skin?
+In our latest article, “Top Tips for the Hair and Skin During Menopause“, you will learn about skin and hair care during menopause.

 Speak to your doctor about solutions.
 Hormone therapy might be a solution for some women.
 Aside from drinking plenty of water, your body also requires fatty acids found in foods for moisturizing the skin.